KhushalGupta/Fake-News-Detector-Chrome-Extension/README.md

-# NotNews
+# Fake News Detector
 Chrome extension that alerts you when you're on a fake news site.

-Based on the work 'False, Misleading, Clickbait-y, and Satirical “News” Sources' by Melissa Zimdars.